ibll/NixieGlucoseDisplay/README.md

 - Solder the resistors to the driver board
 - Connect the driver board to your tubes with the pins
 - Connect the driver board to the Arduino with the jumper wires:
-- Set the DC booster to 170V (use a multimeter)
-- Use normal wire to connect the driver board to the DC booster

 ```plaintext
   NTDB        Arduino Pins